Aniket-a14/Map-features/documentation.md

 ## Tradeoffs Made
 *   **Client-Side Storage:** Currently using `localStorage` (via Zustand persist) for simplicity.
 This means data isn't shared across devices.
 A backend would be needed for true persistence.
 *   **Nominatim API:** Used the free OpenStreetMap geocoder.
 It has rate limits and usage policies.
 For a production app with high traffic, a paid geocoding service (like Mapbox or Google) or a self-hosted Pelias instance would be better.
+*   **Edge Editing:** The actual edit edges features is not implemented correctly, and can differ from the actual design.

 ## Production Readiness
 To make this production-ready, I would: